Improving nutrition outcomes is the goal and childcare centres are the setting in an initiative that involves the entire community

 T ime was when Ankita Devi knew as much about nutrition as she did about nuclear physics.
 The latter bit remains a mystery for the 26-year-old mother of two from Kakor village in Rajasthan’s Tonk district, but good food and the need for it have become so ingrained in her knowledge bank now that she has made a career of spreading the eating right message.

 “When my son was a small child, I used to give him milk and biscuits all day; that’s what he liked and I did not know better,” says Ms Ankita, a ‘suposhan sakhi’ (community mobiliser) in ‘making it happen’, the flagship programme of the Tata Trusts in the nutrition sphere.
-“I have changed a lot since then, and the change began when I started getting trained, 18 months back, as a sakhi through the PLA (participatory leaning and action) meetings in my village.”
+“I have changed a lot since then, and the change began when I started getting trained, 18 months back, as a sakhi through the PLA (participatory learning and action) meetings in my village.”

 It did not take much for Ms Ankita to be convinced but that was not how it went with the rural women she was tasked with convincing once her training ended.
 “It was difficult initially to get people to attend the meetings, so I began doing home visits.
-Participation slowly increased, to the point that these days we have women coming with their children, and we have adolescent and grandmothers as well.”
+Participation slowly increased, to the point that these days we have women coming with their children, and we have adolescents and grandmothers as well.”

 Building up enthusiasm is par for the nutrition course that has been set and anganwadis (childcare centres) are the critical piece in the effort.
 These centres, which come under the Indian government’s Integrated Child Development Services programme, are the setting for making it happen, which is being implemented in Rajasthan by The India Nutrition Initiative (TINI), a Tata Trusts initiative.